CrazyTim/spin-wheel/README.md

 Name                            | Default Value     | Description
 ------------------------------- | ----------------- | ---------------------------
 `backgroundColor`               | `null`            | The background color of the item.</p><p>When `null`, the actual color rendered will fall back to `Wheel.itemBackgroundColors`.</p><p>Example: `'#fff'`.
 `image`                         | `null`            | The url of an image that will be drawn on the item.
 Any part of the image that extends outside the item will be clipped.
+The image will be drawn over the top of `Item.backgroundColor`.
+`imageOpacity`                  | `1`               | The opacity (as a percent) of `Item.image`.
+Useful if you want to fade the image to make the item's label stand out.
 `imageRadius`                   | `0.5`             | The point along the radius (as a percent, starting from the center of the wheel) to draw the center of `Item.image`.
 `imageRotation`                 | `0`               | The rotation (angle in degrees) of `Item.image`.
 `imageScale`                    | `1`               | The scale (as a percent) to resize `Item.image`.